118 Auditory Processing Disorder Test: Sound-Based | Forbrain

 A specific methodology was used to create this APD test.

-- Review and design test tasks: When designing the assessment, we reviewed existing APD tests.
+1. Review and design test tasks: We reviewed existing APD tests when creating the assessment.
 We incorporated common auditory processing tasks, such as distinguishing sounds, remembering sequences, and interpreting speech with background noise.
 Each task was adapted for online administration using sound-based scenarios and multiple-choice questions.

 How Accurate is Our APD Test vs Other Tests